 There will probably be pages and pages of results.
 Unfortunately, job boards will be mixed up with social media sites, job board aggregators and recruitment agencies.

 It may take a few clicks and a little bit of time, but if you start with a target list of at least 3-5 genuine job board sites you can then achieve step 3 much more cohesively.
 Hopefully, you may already know some of the websites from your own experience to make the process quicker.

 Once you have decided on the job board sites to research, creating a simple comparison list will enable you to isolate the best job board to advertise on much more effectively.

 When creating your list, think about what you want to find out from each supplier.
-For example: percentage of target audience and who uses the site, how does the site perform, how do they generate their applicants, up to date testimonials, traffic performance, ease of publishing, branding options, enhanced listing options, CV database search, breakdown of database and of course the cost/s.
+For example percentage of the target audience and who uses the site, how does the site perform, how do they generate their applicants, up to date testimonials, traffic performance, ease of publishing, branding options, enhanced listing options, CV database search, the breakdown of database and of course the cost/s.